Skip to Main Content

 2. Document your research process; consider using a synthesis grid or a research log/journal to plan out your current tasks and next steps.

-3. Annotate your references documents.
-If possible, work this into your search process and note why the source is relevant and how you might use it, as you save them.
+2. Annotate your references documents.
+Work this into your search process and note why the source is relevant and how you might use it, as you save them.
 If using Zotero, you can use its built-in annotation tools.
+Write as you go.

-Summary: Generative AI cannot replicate intellectual work and often provides great sounding fake citations, plus may have date restrictions (for example, the free version of Chat GPT's training data ends in 2021.)
-There are more reliable research tools (slide 12) that can compliment (but not replace) your research efforts.
+Generative AI cannot replicate intellectual work and often provides great sounding fake citations, plus may have date restrictions and training sets grounded in bias.
+There are more reliable research tools (slide 15) that can compliment (but not replace) your research efforts.

 Additional Resources